DannyArends/D-coding/README.md

 - Httpreader: Basic HTTP slurper
 - Httpserver: Basic try at a HTTP server
-- DNAcode: Translates an input sequence in DNA to Anti, mRNA and possible proteins Deprecated things, which I like to replace by the new direct GTK->GL bindings
+- DNAcode: Translates an input sequence in DNA to Anti, mRNA and possible proteins

+Deprecated things, which I like to replace by the new direct GTK->GL bindings:

 - Dflapplication: First test in DFL
-- Dfltreeexample: Directory browsing plugin for DFL
+- Dfltreeexample: Directory browsing plug-in for DFL
 - Dflopengl: OpenGL test application in D supporting 3DS model and TGA texture loading

 ------------